-Use these fields to set the background colors and text colors, respectively, of the connection-status and computer-select screens.
+Use these fields to set the background colors and text colors, respectively, of the connection-status and computer-select screens, as well as the serial terminal screen (see Chapter 8).
 The "solid" colors available are black, red, green, yellow, blue, magenta, cyan, and white; these are opaque and cause the window to hide part of the video coming from the CPUs.
 The "transparent" colors available are clear, red, green, yellow, blue, magenta, cyan, and white; these are translucent, so the video coming from the CPUs is tinted but can be seen through the window.
 (In fact, the "clear" setting makes the background or text completely transparent; don't set both to clear, or the window will become totally invisible, and you will probably have to reset the Affinity to its factory defaults to get the window to reappear.)